Athang84/IJP_Engines/README.md

 2. Logger: Provides logging capabilities to log errors or important information.

-3.getIjpClientConfiguration: A helper function to retrieve the IJP configuration for a specific client, which is used to determine which filters should be applied for that client.
+3. getIjpClientConfiguration: A helper function to retrieve the IJP configuration for a specific client, which is used to determine which filters should be applied for that client.

 ### Helper Functions